gwhgerman/SoFiA-2/README.md

 ## Installation

 Please ensure that the **GNU C compiler** (GCC) and **WCSLIB** (https://www.atnf.csiro.au/people/mcalabre/WCS/) are installed on your machine, before downloading and extracting the SoFiA 2 **source code** into a directory of your choice.
-You may want to first check if WCSLIB is available from your operating system’s software repository (`wcslib-dev` package) before you attempt to install it by hand.
+You may want to first check if WCSLIB is either already installed or available from your operating system’s software repository (`wcslib-dev` package) before attempting to install it manually.

-Once WCSLIB is installed, execute the `compile.sh` script to compile SoFiA 2 using the GCC compiler:
+Once WCSLIB is installed, simply execute the `compile.sh` script to compile SoFiA 2 using the GCC compiler:

 `./compile.sh -fopenmp`

 Note that the `-fopenmp` parameter is optional and will enable **multi-threading** using OpenMP.
 If your compiler does not support OpenMP, this parameter can simply be omitted to install a single-threaded version of SoFiA 2.
-Please ensure that you follow the **instructions** printed at the end of the compilation process to finalise the installation.
+Please ensure that you read and follow the **instructions** printed at the end of the compilation process to finalise the installation.
 If a compiler error related to WCSLIB shows up, please ensure that WCSLIB is installed in a standard location where it can be found by the GCC.
+Then run the compilation script again to see if the error message has disappeared.

 ## Documentation